• Skip to primary navigation

 Recipe ingredients

-• Other ingredients: Flour, unsalted butter, sugar, and baking powder.
-If you glaze the cake, you will need some icing sugar and a little bit of lemon juice.
+Other ingredients: flour, unsalted butter, sugar, and baking powder.
+If you glaze the cake, you need icing sugar and lemon juice.

 bundt cake with egg white, peel and raisins on a platter.